amah853/JokeClass/grading.md

 - **I was bored and I decided to click this link.
 What should I do with my life?**
   - Correction: What should I do ~~with my~~ *to get a* life?

+- **Why did my grade come in so late?**
+  - Bcuz we have a life

+- **How do I see other's peoples grades?
+It's not showing up next to their submission.**
+  - Yea so basically you cant.
+Maybe you can send a feature request to google classroom or smth

 ---

 I probably forgot something.
 If I did, just ask me! [amah853+jokeclass@stu.op97.org](mailto:amah853+jokeclass@stu.op97.org)